rpp30-boc-heartbleed/whimsical/README.md

 <p align="center">
 "This guy <i>keeps</i> forgetting my bagels."  - <b>Tom from Myspace </b>
 <br/>

-📱 Mobile application for you to streamline errands and pay good deeds forward!
+<b>Quick Bagel</b> is a mobile application for you to streamline errands and pay good deeds forward!
 </p>

 <!--------------------- PROJECT SHIELDS ---------------------------->